Eric-Ward475/Class-Notes/README.md

 - Open the folder as a vault in Obsidian
 	- Click 'Open folder as vault' and select either the cloned repo's folder or where you extracted the .zip
 - Done!
+- If you used GH Desktop, make sure to update the locally stored files every time you use them, as they are updated almost every day, sometimes multiple times per day
+- If you used any manual methods, be sure to redownload, if something you need is online but not on your computer

 ### Option 2 (Less tech required)
 This is not recommended, because no links within the notes will work.
 You can still use them, but some benefits may be lost.